The-Magicians-Code/TensorRT-TF1-TF2-PyTorch/README.md

 These scripts work on Nvidia GPUs and Nvidia Jetsons, (GTX1060 6Gb, Jetson Xavier and Jetson Nano 2Gb and 4Gb tested)

-These scripts have been tested with:
+These scripts have been tested with Python 3.6.9 and:
 * TensorFlow 1.14.0 [`./tf1`](tf1)
 * Tensorflow 2.5.0 [`./tf2`](tf2)
 * PyTorch Soon™